Sea Serpent Grand

 PAYMENT ON BOARD

-The Sea Serpent Grand has a huge dive deck that is at water level and can easily accommodate up to 28 divers.
-The 3 dive guides take guests to the most beautiful dive sites in the Red Sea.
+The Sea Serpent Grand has a massive dive deck right at water level, with plenty of space for up to 28 divers.
+Our 3 dive guides will take you to the Red Sea's most beautiful dive spots.

 • North & Tiran / North & Brothers / North & Wrecks / North, Tiran & Dahab